A. J. Foyt: NASCAR

-Foyt, a veteran who had been racing professionally for eight seasons before trying his hand at NASCAR racing, only needed ten races to get his first victory.
-Richard Petty dominated the 1964 Firecracker 400 until he dropped out with engine problems.
+Foyt, a veteran who had been racing professionally for eight seasons before trying his hand at NASCAR, only needed ten races to get his first victory.
+Richard Petty dominated the 1964 Firecracker 400 until dropping out with engine problems.
 Foyt swapped the lead with Bobby Isaac for the final fifty laps of the summer event at the Daytona International Speedway.
 Foyt passed Isaac on the final lap to win the race.

-In January 1965, Foyt qualified and ran in the front of the pack most of the day with Dan Gurney and Parnelli Jones in the Motor Trend 500 at Riverside.
-Jones retired with mechanical issues, leaving Gurney and Foyt to contest the lead.
-Late in the race, dueling with Gurney, Foyt spun.
-His car refired, and he charged through the field in an attempt to regain lost positions.
-After running hard to catch leader Gurney, Foyt's brakes failed entering turn nine at the end of Riverside's mile-long, downhill back straight.
-Foyt turned the car into the infield at more than 100 mph, was launched off an embankment, dropped into a lower area and slammed into a sandy embankment, violently tumbling end-over-end several times.
-The track doctor at Riverside International Raceway pronounced Foyt dead at the scene of the severe crash, but fellow driver Parnelli Jones revived him after seeing movement.
+In January 1965, Foyt qualified and ran in the front of the pack most of the day with Dan Gurney and Parnelli Jones in the Motor Trend 500 at Riverside International Raceway.
+Jones retired with mechanical issues, leaving Gurney and Foyt contesting the lead until Foyt spun late in the race.
+After running hard to catch up with Gurney, Foyt's brakes failed at the end of Riverside's mile-long, downhill back straight.
+Foyt went into the infield at speed, launched off an embankment, dropped into a lower area, and slammed into a second embankment, tumbling end-over-end several times.
+The track doctor pronounced Foyt dead at the scene, but Jones revived him.
 Foyt suffered severe chest injuries, a broken back, and a fractured ankle.
-Footage of his flipping No. 00 Ford, owned by Holman Moody, is featured in the final scene of the movie Red Line 7000.
+Footage of this is featured in the final scene of Red Line 7000.

 Foyt ran out of gas near the end of the 1971 Daytona 500, and Petty passed him for the win.
-Foyt again had the car to beat in the 1972 Daytona 500, but this time succeeded in a dominant performance.
-Only three drivers led during the race.
-In 1979 at the Daytona 500, Foyt was running in fifth place, but when Cale Yarborough and Donnie Allison had their famous tangle on the final lap, Foyt finished in the third spot behind Darrell Waltrip and Richard Petty who again won the race.
-When Foyt pulled up next to Petty after the checkers to congratulate him, he was called "a true gentleman" during the broadcast.
+Foyt won the 1972 Daytona 500, and in 1979, Foyt finished third.

 Foyt won the 1971 and 1972 races at the Ontario Motor Speedway for Wood Brothers Racing.
-The track was shaped like the Indianapolis Motor Speedway.
-The 1972 race was his last NASCAR points win; his final win in a NASCAR race was in the first of Daytona's 125-mile qualifying heats in 1978, driving a self-fielded superspeedway Buick.
+His final win in NASCAR was in the first of Daytona's 125-mile qualifying heats in 1978, driving a self-fielded superspeedway Buick.

-In 1988 Foyt was banned from NASCAR for six months and fined $5,000 following a series of incidents during the Winston 500 at Talladega Superspeedway.
-NASCAR’s vice president of competition Les Richter reviewed the incident and lifted the suspension.
-However, his fine was raised to $7,500.
+In 1988, Foyt was banned from NASCAR for six months and fined $5000 following a series of incidents during the Winston 500 at Talladega Superspeedway.
+Later, the suspension was lifted, though the fine increased to $7500.